trixirt/rocFFT/docs/index.rst

 The rocFFT library:

 * Provides a fast and accurate platform for calculating discrete FFTs.
-* Supports single and double precision floating point formats.
+* Supports half (FP16), single, and double precision floating point formats.
 * Supports 1D, 2D, and 3D transforms.
 * Supports computation of transforms in batches.
 * Supports real and complex FFTs.
-* Supports arbitrary lengths, with optimizations for combinations of powers of 2, 3, and 5.
+* Supports arbitrary lengths, with optimizations for combinations of powers of 2, 3, 5, 7, 11, 13, and 17.

 FFT Computation
 ---------------